How does SEO work?

 We assess the next steps and develop a plan.

-Step 5: Present the plan and next steps
+Step 4: Present the SEO strategic plan and take next steps.

 We’ll meet with you via videoconferencing to review your report and next steps.
 From there, you can determine how you want to proceed.